MarcusWolschon/osmeditor4android/documentation/docs/tutorials/presets.md

 ![](images/form_editor_small.png)

 For the preset based editing to work Vespucci has to match the existing tags, including incomplete, key-only ones. with the available presets.
-This is done in an iterative fashion: the best matching preset is found (weighting presets with fixes key-value tuples higher than such with variable values), then all tags that can be found in linked presets are added (no separate header displayed) and this process is repeated until their are either no tags left or no preset match can be found.
+This is done in an iterative fashion: the best matching preset is found (weighting presets with fixed key-value tuples higher than such with variable values), then all tags that can be found in linked presets are added (no separate header displayed) and this process is repeated until their are either no tags left or no preset match can be found.

 ### Supported JOSM Preset Elements and Attributes